Software Maintenance and Support

 After-launch stage

-We schedule regular maintenance windows for the preventive maintenance activities that can cause downtimes.
+We schedule regular maintenance windows for the preventive software maintenance activities that can cause downtimes.
 These time intervals should always be available, even if not used each time.

-At this stage, we also provide the customer with clear and detailed reports (e.g., reports on team productivity, service quality KPIs, incident reports, security audit reports), and a revised risk management strategy.
+At this stage, we also provide the customer with clear and detailed reports (e.g., reports on team productivity, service quality KPIs, incident reports, security audit reports) and a revised risk management strategy.

 For the production environment in which end users operate, we schedule the maintenance windows on Sundays.
 And for the non-production environment that is used just for testing, for example, we set maintenance windows daily during the night hours.